 Both these types of rice can be cooked in the same way ie in plenty of boiling water for 10-15 mins until tender and then drained, or by the absorption method where the water is measured and completely absorbed by the rice.

 Brown rice contains more fibre, vitamins and minerals than white because the bran and germ have not been removed.
 It takes a lot longer to cook (about 40 minutes) and has a chewier texture.
 It keeps you feeling fuller for longer so is the healthier choice – especially if you’re on a diet.

 Black, red Carmargue and wild rice are less common and more expensive, speciality rices.
 They have a nuttier flavour than white rice and take 20-40mins to cook but their firm, chewy texture and colour makes them ideal for salads.

 Risotto (Arborio) rice is a short plump grain, which when cooked softens on the outside to give a creamy texture to risottos but still remains slightly firm in the centre.

 How much rice do I need?

-Reheat in the microwave or in a little boiling water until piping hot.
+Reheat thoroughly and all the way through in the microwave, or in a little boiling water until piping hot.

 Now, we’ll show you how to cook American long-grain or basmati rice using the absorption method.